ARMmbed/mbed-os-example-client/README.md

     - If you are using Linux OS, run the `runLighting.sh` in a new shell.
     - If you are using Windows, run the `runLighting.bat` in a new command prompt.

--This will start the WebUI on your system.
+This will start the WebUI on your system.

 ## mbed Build instructions

 ### Building
-1. Connect the frdm-k64f to the internet using the ethernet cable.
+1. Connect the FRDM-K64F board to the internet using the ethernet cable.
-2. Connect the frdm-k64f to the computer with the micro-USB cable, being careful to use the micro-usb port labled "OpenSDA".
+2. Connect the FRDM-K64F board to the computer with the micro-USB cable.
+Make sure that you are using the micro-USB port labled "OpenSDA".
 3. Install Yotta.
-See instructions from http://docs.yottabuild.org/#installing .
+See instructions [here](http://docs.yottabuild.org/#installing).
-4. Install needed toolchains (arm-none-eabi-gcc).
-Refer to the yotta installation page (in step 1 above) for instructions on how do install the toolchains.
+4. Install the necessary toolchains (`arm-none-eabi-gcc`).
+Refer to the yotta installation instructions (in step 3) to learn how to install the toolchains.
-5. Clone **lwm2m-client-example** from https://github.com/ARMmbed/lwm2m-client-example .
+5. Clone the **lwm2m-client-example** [repository](https://github.com/ARMmbed/lwm2m-client-example) to your local file system.
-6. `cd ` **lwm2m-client-example**
+6. In the command prompt, `cd` **lwm2m-client-example**.
-7. Open file main.cpp, edit your mbed Device Server's Ipv4 address and port number in place of `coap://<xxx.xxx.xxx.xxx>:5683`.
+7. Open file `main.cpp`, edit your mbed Device Server's Ipv4 address and port number in place of `coap://<xxx.xxx.xxx.xxx>:5683`.
 For example, if your server's IP address is `192.168.0.1`, you would enter `coap://192.168.0.1:5683`.
-8. Set up target device, `yotta target frdm-k64f-gcc`.
+8. Set up the target device, `yotta target frdm-k64f-gcc`.
-9. Type `yotta build`The binary file will be created to `/build/frdm-k64f-gcc/source/` folder.
+9. In the command prompt, type `yotta build`.
+The binary file will be created to `/build/frdm-k64f-gcc/source/` folder.

 ### Flashing to target device